 NEH's chairman is advised by the National Council on the Humanities, a board of twenty-six distinguished private citizens appointed by the president and confirmed by the Senate.
 The National Council members serve staggered six-year terms.

 Rolena Adorno is the Sterling Professor of Spanish and Chair of the Department of Spanish and Portuguese at Yale University.
 Her books on Colonial Latin American literary and cultural history, including The Polemics of Possession in Spanish American Narrative; De Guancane a Macondo: estudios de literatura hispanoamericana; Álvar Núñez Cabeza de Vaca: His Account, His Life, and the Expedition of Pánfilo de Narváez, and Guaman Poma: Writing and Resistance in Colonial Peru, have been awarded prizes by the Modern Language Association, the American Historical Association, the Western Historical Association, and the New England Council of Latin American Studies.
 She holds an Honorary Professorship at La Pontificia Universidad Católica del Perú, and is an Honorary Associate of the Hispanic Society of America.
 She is a member of the American Academy of Arts and Sciences.
+In 2015, she received the Modern Language Association's Lifetime Scholarly Achievement Award.
 Born and raised in an Iowa farming family of German descent, Ms. Adorno holds a B.A. from the University of Iowa, an M.A.T. from the University of Hartford, and a Ph.D. from Cornell University.
 (Term expires January 26, 2014.)

 Adele Logan Alexander is an adjunct professor of history at George Washington University, where she has taught since 1983.
 She teaches classes on the history of slavery, the civil rights movement, and African-American women.
 She has also taught at Howard University, University of Maryland-College Park, and Trinity College.
 Her research focuses on the black Atlantic world, African-American history, and family history.
 In addition to numerous articles, she has authored two books, Ambiguous Lives: Free Women of Color in Rural Georgia, 1789-1879, and Homelands and Waterways: The American Journey of the Bond Family, 1846-1926.
 The latter book won the non-fiction prize of the Black Caucus of the American Library Association.
 In 2003 the African American Historical and Genealogical Society recognized her contributions to the study of family history with an award for Outstanding Lifetime Contribution.
 Ms. Alexander received a B.A. from Radcliffe College, and an M.A. and Ph.D. from Howard University.
 (Term expires January 26, 2014.)